kyeokabe/crackingCodingInterview/README.md

 [LC 152 Maximum Product Subarray](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/152_MaximumProductSubarray.cpp) ...
 Very tricky subarray problem.
 Probably could not solve again without looking at solution.

 [LC 235 Lowest Common Ancestor Of A Binary Search Tree](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/235_LowestCommonAncestorOfABinarySearchTree.cpp) ...
 Easy to solve if you can think which direction to search relative to roo->val, p->val, and q->val relationship.

+[LC 236 Lowest Common Ancestor Of A Binary Tree](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/236_Lowest%20CommonAncestorOfABinaryTree.cpp) ...
+Solved it using same idea as LC 235.
+However, there is probably a more efficient way of doing this.